 Categories of Operating Expenses

-Examples of office-related operating expenses – insurance costs, legal fees, office supplies, property taxes, utility costs, accounting expenditures, rent and repair costs for non-production facilities.
+Examples of office-related operating expenses include insurance costs, legal fees, office supplies, property taxes, utility costs, accounting expenditures, and rent and repair costs for non-production facilities.

-Examples of sales and marketing-related expenses – sales material costs, travel costs, advertising costs.
+Examples of sales and marketing-related expenses – include sales material costs, travel costs, and advertising costs.

 Traveling Expense – Employees of the company might go on official visits for meetings and conferences.
-These expenses are borne by the company.
+The company bears these expenses.
 A company puts these expenses in the Profit and Loss statement as travel expenses.

-Office Equipment & Supplies – To carry its day-to-day activities, a company regularly needs office supplies and equipment such as desktops, laptops, printers, stationary supplies and so on.
-These expenses also form a part of the operating expense.
+Office Equipment & Supplies – To carry its day-to-day activities, a company regularly needs office supplies and equipment such as desktops, laptops, printers, stationery supplies, etc. These expenses also form a part of the operating expense.

 Property Tax – A company might be paying rent for the office.
 Such an expense also forms the part of operating expense.

-Utility Expense –These payments relate to the office utilities that the company pays such as water, electricity, and so on.
+Utility Expense –These payments relate to the office utilities that the company pays, such as water, electricity, etc.

 Bank Charges – Fees that a bank charge for its services, such as a debit card fee and more, also comes under operating expense.